mollieswenson/mollieswenson/README.md

 - Learn API Technical Writing: JSON and XML for writers
 - Learn API Technical Writing: REST for Writers
 - Coding for Writers: Basic Programming (JavaScript)
+- Beginner API devlopment in Node, Express, ES6, and MongoDB

 **Bachelor of Arts in English @ San Francisco State University**